Remote Development With Visual Studio Code

 This guide explains how to use Teleport and Visual Studio Code's remote SSH extension.

-for the Remote - SSH extension.
+- Visual Studio Code with the Remote - SSH extension for the Remote - SSH extension.

 Append the resulting configuration snippet into your SSH config file located in the path below:

 You should be able to connect to the desired node using following command, replacing